JuliaServices/AutoHashEquals.jl/README.md

 ## Warning

-If you use this macro for a mutable type, then hash depends on the contents of that type, so changing the contents changes the hash.
+If you use this macro for a mutable type, then the hash depends on the contents of that type, so changing the contents changes the hash.
 Such types should not be stored in a hash table (Dict) and then mutated, because the objects will be "lost" (as the hash table *assumes* that hash is constant).

 More generally, **this macro is only useful for mutable types when they are used as *immutable* records**.